Best Currency To Use For Vietnam, Cambodia, And Laos

 At the hotel, you may find that they may quote you a US dollar price, but then they ask you to pay in Dong.
 Some hotels will accept US dollars.

 But generally, if a hotel, restaurant, or shop accepts US dollars, they may not give you the most favorable exchange rate.
-You are usually better off going to an ATM and withdrawing the Dong out of the ATM to use that money in Vietnam.
+You are usually better off going to an ATM and withdrawing the Dong from the ATM to use that money in Vietnam.

 Throughout all of Vietnam, there are many ATMs for foreign banks such as HSBC and Citibank.